 How to Stop Bloating

 Been there, done that – once in a while, you just look and feel… bloated.
-No other better synonym explains the feeling of swollen, expanded, inflated gut rumbles in your stomach.
+No better synonym explains the feeling of swollen, expanded, inflated gut rumbles in your stomach.
 Why, though, does this curse fall on most people?
 Are there any quick remedies to alleviate bloating?

 What You Can Do to Stop Bloating